sahandrez/jaco_docker/README.md

 docker build --tag jaco_control .
 ```

-* To access the arm via USB copy the udev rule file `10-kinova-arm.rules` from `/udev` to
+* To access the arm via USB copy the udev srule file `10-kinova-arm.rules` from `/udev` to
 `/etc/udev/rules.d` and then connect the robot to your machine:
 ```
 # From /jaco_docker